 Evaluation of Clinical Proficiency

 Student development of clinical competencies is assessed throughout the classroom and clinical programs.
-All interns, upon completion of the clinical program, must demonstrate proficiency in those competencies consistent with the college’s Expected-Educational-Results and the clinical competencies detailed by the Council on Chiropractic Education.
+All interns, upon completion of the clinical program, must demonstrate proficiency in those competencies consistent with the college’s Program Student Learning Outcomes and the clinical competencies detailed by the Council on Chiropractic Education.

 Clinic Entrance Exam

 Assuring competence is vital, so students must pass practical exams both to enter the clinic and to graduate.
 The tests are modeled on the NBCE Part IV practical exams to maintain standards

 In addition to evaluation during the Clinic Entrance Exam and the Clinical Proficiency Examination, licensed clinical faculty members evaluate student interns on an on-going basis throughout quarters 9-14.
 Interns are evaluated on record keeping, patient management, patient examination, diagnosis, communication and spinal adjusting skills.

 The intern must perform not only clinical procedures, but also integrate and assess critical patient information in order to determine accurate diagnoses and patient management relative to a variety of patient presentations.

 During the thirteenth quarter, interns enrolled in Clinic IV must take the Clinical Proficiency Examination (Exit Exam).
 The Exit Exam is administered mainly in the Objective Structured Clinical Examination (OSCE) format with some written assessments and is designed to assess the intern’s overall clinical competency necessary for licensure and to begin the practice of chiropractic.